 - 6.3.1 The UK has legal commitments to cut greenhouse gases and meet our increasing energy demands from renewable sources.
-The Government's Vision for National Parks savs we should be "leading the way in adapting to, and mitigating climate change"46.
+The Government's Vision for National Parks says we should be "leading the way in adapting to, and mitigating climate change".
 The National Planning Policy Framework explains that all communities have a responsibility to help increase the use and supply of renewable energy, but this does not mean that the need for renewable energy overrides environmental protections and the planning concerns of local communities. - 6.3.2 Dartmoor has the potential to contribute to the reduction in energy demand, and the supply of renewable energy at a household or community level.
 Dartmoor is not an appropriate location for large scale energy development aimed at power generation to support national and regional energy supply.
 Wind energy and solar photovoltaic farm development in particular can significantly harm the National Park's Special Qualities. - 6.3.3 New development should take a 'fabric first' approach and aim for a building to be as efficient as possible through good design and construction which exceeds Building Regulations where possible.
-The building should be at its most efficient before renewable energy 'bolt ons' are considered.
-Dartmoor has a high proportion of traditional properties built of solid wall construction, and limited mains gas supply.
-These 'hard to treat' homes are difficult to make energy efficient and it means the potential energy efficiency of Dartmoor's existing housing stock is limited.
-Small-scale renewable energy can do much to improve efficiency, but should be considered alongside other cost-effective improvements where these are suitable, such as wall insulation and draught proofing. - 6.3.4 Small scale renewable energy development which meets the energy demands of a single property or local community can be achieved on Dartmoor without impacting on the National Park's Special Qualities.
+The building should be at its most efficient before renewable energy 'bolt-ons' are considered.
+Strategic Policy 1.7 sets out our approach to the energy efficiency of new buildings. - 6.3.4 Dartmoor has a high proportion of traditional properties built of solid wall construction, and limited mains gas supply.
+These 'hard to treat' homes can be difficult to make more energy efficient and it means the potential energy efficiency of Dartmoor's existing housing stock is limited.
+Small-scale renewable energy can do much to improve efficiency, but should be considered alongside other cost-effective improvements where these are suitable, such as wall insulation and draught proofing.
+Historic England offers some helpful advice on a range of potentially appropriate changes. - 6.3.5 Small scale renewable energy development which meets the energy demands of a single property, business or local community can be achieved on Dartmoor without impacting on the National Park's Special Qualities.
+New and emerging technologies mean that efficient and viable generation can come about from smaller and lower impact installations.
 In particular Dartmoor has a high potential for micro-hydro generation, in locations where biodiversity impacts can be avoided.
 A range of domestic scale renewable energy facilities can be installed without the need for planning permission, and ground source and air source heat can be a relatively low impact source of renewable energy where a building is already at its most energy efficient.
-In some instances this can be achieved on a larger community scale to provide renewable energy without impacting on Dartmoor's Special Qualities.
+In some instances this can be achieved on a larger community scale to provide renewable energy.
+Many commercial or agricultural buildings may also be able to incorporate renewable energy development without impacting upon the National Park's Special Qualities.
+Often this does not need planning permission.

-Policy 6.6 (1) Renewable energy development
+Policy 6.6 (2) Renewable energy development

-- 1. Small scale renewable energy development will be permitted where it does not harm the National Park's Special Qualities, includina: - a) landscape character, taking into consideration the cumulative impact with other development; - b) biodiversity, geodiversity, and heritage significance; - c) tranquillity, dark night skies and residential amenity, taking into consideration noise, lighting, movement, odour and vibration; and - d) air, soil and water quality. - 2.
+- 1. Small scale renewable energy development will be encouraged where it does not harm the National Park's Special Qualities, including: - a) landscape character, taking into consideration the cumulative impact with other development; - b) biodiversity, geodiversity, and heritage significance; - c) tranquillity, dark night skies and residential amenity, taking into consideration noise, lighting, movement, odour and vibration; and - d) air, soil and water quality. - 2.
 Small scale renewable energy development should not impact on flood risk or soil stability.
 Utility connections, such as cables and pipes, should be placed underground. - 3.
 Large scale renewable energy development will not be approved.